 In terms of concentration shares by decile, taxes are progressive (regressive) if the proportion paid is lower (higher) than the share of income for the poor and the opposite happens at the top of the income scale.
 A transfer is progressive (regressive) if the proportion received is higher (lower) than the share of income for the poor and the opposite happens at the top of the income scale.
-Furthermore, a transfer is progressive in absolute terms if the proportion received is higher, not only than the share of income, but also the population share for the poorest decile and this relationship declines as we move up to higher deciles.
-Figure 8 shows that direct taxes are progressive (panel a), indirect taxes are regressive (panel b), and overall taxes are also regressive (panel c).
+Furthermore, a transfer is progressive in absolute terms if the proportion received is higher than not only the share of income, but also the population share for the poorest decile, and this relationship declines as we move up to higher deciles.
+Figure 8 shows that direct taxes are progressive (panel a) and indirect taxes are regressive (panel b).
+Overall taxes appear to be very slightly regressive: the bottom decile pays a larger share of overall taxes than its income share, and the second-poorest decile pays an equal share of taxes to its income share (panel c).
+We verify that overall taxes are slightly regressive by calculating their Kakwani coefficient, which is -0.02.
 In contrast, overall taxes in some countries, such as Guatemala, Mexico, Peru, and Uruguay, are progressive.
 The figure also shows that direct transfers are progressive in absolute terms (panel e).
 Total spending on education (panel f) and health (panel g), however, are progressive in relative terms only.
-When direct and in-kind transfers are added together, social spending is also progressive in relative terms only (panel h).
+When direct and inkind transfers are added together, social spending is also progressive in relative terms only (panel h).
 Paraguay's social spending is less progressive than in the other countries in our sample, which is discussed in more detail below.